ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 ### Creating an instance template from the CLI
 {: #creating-instance-template-example-cli}

 After you know these values, use them to run the `instance-template-create` command.
-In addition to the information that you gathered, you must specify a name for the instance.
+You must also specify a name for the instance.

 ```sh
 ibmcloud is instance-template-create INSTANCE_TEMPLATE_NAME VPC ZONE_NAME PROFILE_NAME SUBNET --image IMAGE